stuart-gill/Library.Solution/README.md

 ## Support and contact details

-Please contact us on github for more information and/or feedback.
+Please contact me on github with any questions

 ## Technologies Used